 The estimated costs for each scenario include those for data collection and life-cycle management.
 The scenario outlined in red is a middle-range option that offers uniform medium- to high-quality light detection and ranging (lidar) data for 49 States and U.S. territories and interferometric synthetic aperture radar (ifsar) data for Alaska.
 These data would be acquired over an 8-year period and address 58 percent of the benefits associated with the requirements identified in the NEEA.

 Elevation Data Inventory

 An inventory of known high-resolution digital elevation data sources was conducted as part of the NEEA in the summer of 2011.
 The inventory was completed by the U.S. Geological Survey's Geospatial Liaisons in cooperation with the National Oceanic and Atmospheric Administration and the Federal Emergency Management Agency.
-The inventory included publically available enhanced elevation data for any area where the coverage was complete for a county or was at least 300 square miles in size.
+The inventory included publicly available enhanced elevation data for any area where the coverage was complete for a county or was at least 300 square miles in size.

 The following is an overview of the results of the inventory:

 - Lidar data have been collected over 28 percent of the conterminous United States and Hawaii.

 - Enhanced elevation data (primarily ifsar data) have been collected over approximately 15 percent of Alaska.

 - Elevation data was collected at an average annual rate of 4 to 5 percent from 2009-2011.